mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - Timestamp Echo (Type 0x23, 3-byte sender to path).
 Echo of the last received timestamp, as above.
 [EDITOR'S NOTE: is this useful enough to keep?]

+- Congestion Exposure.
+The sender exposed the number of observed losses and ECN marks {{RFC3168}}.
+The path observe the information over time and derive information about the current whole-path congestion, as currently provided by counting retransmission on TCP, the RTCP Extended Report (XR) block for periodic ECN feedback {{RFC6679}}, or ConEx for IPv6 {{RFC7837}}.

-We have identified the following path to receiver signals as potentially useful.
+We have identified the following signals for request from the path as potentially useful.
 Note that accumulated values for use at the sender must be fed back to the sender by the overlying transport, and that the presence of non-PLUS aware devices on path at breaks in MTU mean that the accumulated value can only be